Scheming-Lion/Scheming-Lion/_PRESS-RELEASE.md

   > Navigate www.tba.com.
 Enter a search term to view data related to your search.

 ## Customer Quote ##
   > "Before we were guessing at how to gain traction for our product on Hacker News.
 Using the Hacker News Dashboard, we were able to make data-driven decisions about our posts.
-Now we're a $10 billion company." -Fred Zirdung
+Now we're a $10 billion company." -Fred

 ## Hack the News! ##
   > It's easy to make the front page of Hacker News with the help of the Dashboard.
 Begin your journey